+Yes No No, but is planned to be undertaken

+Describe the consultation or engagement you have performed or are intending to perform.

-Has any pre-consultation e (Delete as appropriate) engagement been carried out?
-Yes No No, but is planned to be undertaken Describe who was engaged or engagement you have performed or consulted.
-What was the outcome of engagement is planned, please explain f the activity and how have the results influenced what you are A full consultation in line with HR procedures will be taken as appro priate.
+Describe who was engaged or consulted.
+What was the outcome of the activity and how have the results influenced what you are doing?
+If no consultation or engagement is planned, please explain why.

+A full consultation in line with HR procedures will be taken n with the post holder concerned in due cours e as appropriate.